Amed Rosario Player Props: Guardians vs. Phillies

 Amed Rosario At The Plate

-- Rosario is batting .256 with 17 doubles, five triples, three home runs and 22 walks.
+- Rosario has 17 doubles, five triples, three home runs and 22 walks while batting .255.

+- Rosario is batting .217 with one homer during his last outings and is on a four-game hitting streak.

-- He has gone deep in 3.4% of his games this year, and 0.8% of his chances at the plate.
+- He has gone deep in three games this year (3.3%), leaving the park in 0.8% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.